Black Tar Heroin

 Many hear that black tar heroin isn’t as pure and think that it isn’t as potent as its white, powder form; however, it is just as strong.
 This misconception can easily lead to people overdosing, thinking that they need more to get the same high.
 Because of its crude form, the sticky tar is difficult cannot be used intravenously unless it is diluted into a liquid, typically by heating with a spoon.
 People who have black tar heroin will also smoke it, often on tin foil, or ingest it another way.

 Effects of Black Tar Heroin

 All heroin carries the same effects.
-The difference between black tar heroin and white heroin is the purity.
-While white heroin can be purer, though it is usually cut with other powders to keep the cost down, black tar heroin is typically around 30% pure.
-This is because of the faster, cruder process that the heroin goes through.
-While the process makes it cheaper to produce and to buy, it also makes the heroin less pure and more dangerous.
+It is commonly believed that black tar heroin is less pure than other forms of the drug, but that is largely a misconception.
+While there is a widespread belief that white heroin is purer, it is very often cut with other powders to keep the cost down.
+Black tar heroin is typically around 30% pure due to the faster, cruder process that the heroin goes through, but the actual purity can vary tremendously.
+While the process used to create black tar heroin makes it cheaper to produce and to buy, it also often makes the heroin less pure and more dangerous.
 General effects of heroin, no matter the color, are the same.
 These include:

 - Reduced anxiety

 - Relieved tension